Fine Motor Skills & Handwriting Readiness for Preschoolers

 2. Threading and Lacing

-String beads onto a shoelace, or lace cards (cards with holes punched around the edges).
-Start with large beads and thick laces, then progress to smaller beads and thinner string.
-This builds finger precision and hand-eye coordination.
+String beads onto a shoelace, or use lacing cards with holes around the edges.
+Start with large beads and thick laces, then move to smaller beads and thinner string.
+Great for finger precision and hand-eye coordination.

 3. Scissor Skills